ksalango/ksalango/README.md

-Applied machine learning egnineer specializing in time-series, sensor fusion, and evaluation of route-matching and retrieval systems.
+Applied machine learning egnineer specializing in time-series, sensor fusion, and evaluation of complex systems.
 Background in biology & chemistry, with experience across environmental, biomedical, and geospatial domains.

 ## How to reach me